lxRbckl/Project-Acta-Mea-1/README.md

 ## Project Acta Mea
-> Provide a layer of abstraction between Discord servers with a Discord bot.
+> Add a layer of abstraction between Discord servers with a Discord bot.
 ## Installation
 ```
 pip3 install discord.py